NGnius/PowerTools/README.md

 - Display supplementary battery info
 - Keep settings between restarts (stored in `~/.config/powertools/<appid>.json`)

+## Install

+Please Decky's built-in store to install official releases.
+If you're an advanced user, and/or would like to use an in-development version, feel free to build PowerTools yourself.

 ## Build

 0. Requirements: a functioning Rust toolchain for x86_64-unknown-linux-musl, npm, and some tech literacy